matteocargnelutti/netlify-functions-session-cookie/README.md

 ## Generating a secret key

 Session cookies are signed using HMAC-SHA256, which requires a secret key of at least 32 bytes of length.

-You may use this one-liner to generate a random key, once :
+You may use this one-liner to generate a random key, once the library is installed:

 ```bash
 node -e "console.log(require('netlify-functions-session-cookie').generateSecretKey())"
 ```